 Closing Note

-When faced with limitations of FetchXML, developers can querying CDS/CRM Online data using SQL query instead, thus providing much better performance and more flexibility to perform filtering and join entity actions.
+When faced with limitations of FetchXML, developers can query CDS/CRM Online data using SQL query instead, thus providing much better performance and more flexibility to perform filtering and join entity actions.